kelvinator07/kelvinator07/README.md

 ### Hi there 👋

-My name is Kelvin, I'm a Bitcoin Developer.
+My name is Kelvin, I'm a Blockchain Developer.

 - 🔭 I’m currently working on Blockchain Technologies.
 - 🌱 I’m currently learning Devops using Docker/Kubernetes and CI/CD Best practices.